cosmicsarthak/cosmicsarthak-Linux/README.md

    ```
    _Then I can **Check** its corect or not by👉:   _
    `git config user.name` or `git config user.email` or `git config list` <br/>
-   It show show like this👇:
+   It should show like this👇:
    ```
    user.name=cosmicsarthak
    user.email=sarthakmohanty200@gmail.com